Pilots at Horizon Air

 True to our spirit of innovation, we were the first turboprop operator to use a HUD system.
 This piece of advanced avionics superimposes a holographic image of the approaching runway on a transparent screen positioned between the pilot and the flight deck windshield.
 Flight data from the instrument panel also is displayed on the screen.

-We’re the only regional airline that uses RNP space-based approaches on Q400s so pilots can approach on curved paths into unique service airports.
-Plus, our Q400 and E175 aircraft are certified to ILS CAT IIIa minimums, giving you the ability to land in as little as 600' visibility, and take off with only 300' with the heads-up guidance system.
+We’re the only regional airline that uses RNP .1 space-based approaches on E175s and Q400s so pilots can approach on curved paths into unique service airports.
+Plus, both aircraft are certified to ILS CAT IIIa minimums, giving you the ability to land in as little as 600' visibility, and take off with only 300' with the heads-up guidance system.

 - A minimum of 1,500 hours of total flight time or R-ATP qualified.